rust-lang/nomicon/src/lifetimes.md

 If, on the other hand, the compiler cannot find such a lifetime, then the lifetime constraints described by the program are inconsistent, and the compiler will reject the program.
-For example
+For example:

 ```rust,ignore
 XXX